open2c/coolpuppy/docs/source/walkthrough.md

 Therefore instead of a linear plot, pileups are usually represented as heatmaps - by mapping values of different pixels in the average matrix to specific colours.

-## Interactions between a set of regions
+## Pile-ups of interactions between a set of regions

 For example, we can again start with ChIP-seq peaks, but instead of averaging ChIP-seq data around them, combine them with Hi-C data and check whether these regions are often found in proximity to each other.
 The algorithm is simple: